Arnonthawajjana/MoshTrainingCSharp/README.md

 # MoshTrainingCSharp
-For write a ascript and train to use github
+For save my training code and train to use github